-As a small business owner, you know how valuable it can be understand why you sometimes miss your spending targets.
-Variance analysis is a financial analysis technique that explores why your actual results are different than your budget, which in turn helps you make better plans for the future.
+As a small business owner, you know how valuable it can be to understand why you sometimes miss your spending targets.
+Variance analysis is a financial analysis technique that explores why your actual results are different from your budget, which in turn helps you make better plans for the future.
 For example, an efficiency variance measures how well the business uses its materials or human resources.
 Other variances look at the prices you’re paying.
 By using variance equations, you can see where you’re overspending and where you’re doing better than your budget.
-Understanding how to calculate variances makes it possible to try to copy your success in other facets of your business.
+Understanding how to calculate variances makes it possible to replicate your success in other facets of your business.

 Material Price Variances

 You can calculate multiple variances to see how well you are using your materials.
 First, efficiency variance measures the difference between the amount of materials you expected to use and what you actually use.
 Say you manufacture clothes, and you bought 5 metres of fabric to make a dress.
 If you only needed to use 4 metres, you have a favourable efficiency variance because you didn’t use all the material you expected to use.
 With this information, you can look for other areas to seek efficiency within your business.

 Another way to check your raw materials spending is by using the materials price variance.
 This equation shows whether the prices you paid were what you originally expected.
 When you bought the fabric to make the dress above, imagine you paid $20 per metre.
 If you originally planned to spend $18 per metre, you paid $2 more per metre and have a favourable variance.
 When you calculate the material price variance, you can better understand the trend of prices and set your expectations for spending in the future.